awsdocs/aws-codecommit-user-guide/doc_source/cmd-ref.md

 **To install and configure the AWS CLI**

 1. On your local machine, download and install the AWS CLI\.
 This is a prerequisite for interacting with CodeCommit from the command line\.
+We recommend that you install AWS CLI version 2\.
+It is the most recent major version of the AWS CLI and supports all of the latest features\.
+It is the only version of the AWS CLI that supports using a root account, federated access, or temporary credentials with git\-remote\-codecommit\.

    For more information, see [Getting Set Up with the AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-set-up.html)\.
 **Note**
 CodeCommit works only with AWS CLI versions 1\.7\.38 and later\.
 As a best practice, install or upgrade the AWS CLI to the latest version available\.
 To determine which version of the AWS CLI you have installed, run the aws \-\-version command\.
 To upgrade an older version of the AWS CLI to the latest version, see [Installing the AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/installing.html)\.

-1. Run this command to verify the CodeCommit commands for the AWS CLI are installed:
+1. Run this command to verify that the CodeCommit commands for the AWS CLI are installed\.

    ```
    aws codecommit help
    ```

-   This command should return a list of CodeCommit commands\.
+   This command returns a list of CodeCommit commands\.

-1. Configure the AWS CLI with a profile by using the configure command, as follows:
+1. Configure the AWS CLI with a profile by using the configure command, as follows:\.

    ```
    aws configure